Cam McDaniel: Professional career

-2015 NFL draft

 McDaniel was not invited to the NFL Scouting Combine, though he attended Notre Dame's Pro Day on March 31, 2015, one of eleven players to do so.
 McDaniel recorded a three-cone drill time of 6.78 seconds, faster than all running backs invited to the Combine, and would rank fifth among running backs in the last five Combines.

-McDaniel was not drafted by any team in the 2015 NFL draft, but was offered a tryout with the Dallas Cowboys.
+He was not drafted by any team in the 2015 NFL draft, but was offered a tryout with the Dallas Cowboys.

-Canadian Football League

 McDaniel first latched on with the Montreal Alouettes of the Canadian Football League for whom he played one game with in 2016.
 On May 11, 2017, McDaniel signed with the Toronto Argonauts, and was active for 9 games.
 While McDaniel did not play, he was a part of the Argos team that won the 105th Grey Cup.
 Overall in his professional career, McDaniel played in 10 games, recording 8 rushes for 26 yards, in addition to catching 3 passes for 44 yards.